AkashMondal61/Prismforce_assignment/README.md

 3. **Battle**: If Abhimanyu has sufficient energy, simulate the battle and recurse to the next circle.
 4. **Skip**: If skips are available, recurse to the next circle without battling.
 5. **Recharge**: If recharges are available, recharge Abhimanyu's energy and recurse.
+### Handling Special Cases: 3rd and 7th Circles

+The 3rd and 7th circles (4th and 8th in 1-based indexing) are special because the enemies here can regenerate and attack Abhimanyu from behind.
+Here's how these cases are handled:

+- When Abhimanyu enters the 4th or 8th circle (`current_circle == 3` or `current_circle == 7` in 0-based indexing):
+  - If Abhimanyu was attacked from behind in the previous circle (`prev_attacked` is `true`), the power required to cross the current circle (`curPowerNeed`) is increased by half the power of the previous enemy.
+  - This adjustment simulates the behind-the-back attack by the regenerated enemy.

+This ensures that Abhimanyu's energy is appropriately reduced when facing these special enemies, making the algorithm more robust and accurate.

 ### Time Complexity